 In melancholia, however, the libido withdraws into the ego and identifies itself with the lost object.
 This would make sense in ambivalent relationships where the love/hate relation to the object simultaneously wills it to stay and leave at the same time.
 This identification with the object can become dangerous when the melancholic desires the object to disappear enough to harm him or herself.

-As at the wedding Justine at first brings the object (life/herself) down emotionally, but then she may bring it down in a more literal sense, as the planet Melancholia smashes the world (subject and object at once).
+Just as at the wedding Justine at first brought the object (life/herself) down emotionally, and then brought it down in a more literal sense, so the planet Melancholia smashes the world, subject and object at once.
 Justine’s nephew has a nickname for her, presumably premised on his fantasy that they will build an underground retreat together: he calls her Aunt Steelbreaker.
 That is not the nickname of someone who passively resigns from the earth.

-Which brings me around to Neil Simpson’s very good essay on the film, which asks about its relentlessly German aesthetic:
+Which brings me around to Neil Simpson’s essay on the film, which asks about its relentlessly German aesthetic: